Quick info

 Consumption forms:

 AAS are mainly administered orally in tablet form or by injection into the muscle.
-Other forms of administration are via the oral mucosa (buccal, e.g. with chewing gums containing active ingredients) or via the skin (transdermal, with patches or cream/ointment/gel containing active ingredients).
+Other forms of administration are via the oral mucosa (buccal, e.g. with chewing gums containing active ingredients) or via the skin (transdermal, with patches or gels containing active ingredients).

 Effect onset: